seL4/microkit/docs/manual.md

 Write the registers of a given virtual CPU with ID `vcpu`.
 The `regs` argument is the pointer to the struct of registers `seL4_VCPUContext` that are written from.

+## `void microkit_vcpu_x86_deferred_resume(void)`

+Resume the bound vCPU when current execution returns to libmicrokit's event handler (see [Internals](#Internals)).
+It switches the PD's thread from regular execution mode into the guest execution mode whenever it is scheduled thereafter.

+The caller is responsible for setting the VCPU's instruction pointer, Primary Processor-Based VM-Execution Controls and VM-Entry Interruption-Information Field to the corresponding message registers.
+For more details, please see the 'Virtualisation' section of the [seL4 reference manual](https://sel4.systems/Info/Docs/seL4-manual-latest.pdf).

 # System Description File {#sysdesc}

 This section describes the format of the System Description File (SDF).